 Here’s a photo from Pixabay.
 Here’s a direct link to the image.

 For this tutorial, I used traditional colored pencils without solvent blending.
-The only special tool was sticky stuff.
+The only special tool was mounting putty.

 TIP: For a subject like this, I’d probably use a toned paper.
 Stonehenge cream or ivory or Canson Mi-Teintes cadmium yellow, canary or pale yellow would be interesting choices.
 I had a pad of Canson Mi-Teintes assorted colors that includes buff and champagne, so I chose buff just to keep things interesting.

 Lay in the basic colors of the drawing.
 In this case, a light yellow, a medium yellow, and a dark yellow or brown.
 The actual colors matter less than having a light, medium, and dark color.

 Use sharp pencils and closely spaced strokes to add several layers of each color.
 Many artists recommend circular strokes because they leave no unwanted edges, but use whatever stroke gives you the result you want.

 Draw with light pressure.
 Add layers to darken color, even in the lighter areas.
 This is almost always better than using heavier pressure to darken layers, because it doesn’t damage the paper’s texture.